 New share issues may be made with or without deviation from the shareholders’ preferential rights and with or without provisions for contribution in kind, set-off or other conditions.
 Pursuant to Chapter 16 of the Swedish Companies Act, the board of directors may not by virtue of this authorisation resolve on issues to board members in group companies, employees, etc. The purpose of the authorisation is to increase the financial flexibility of the company and the acting scope of the board.
 Should the board of directors resolve on an issue with deviation from the shareholder’s preferential rights, the reason shall be to secure financing capacity to current or future possible acquisitions of property companies, properties or hotel related businesses.
 Upon such deviation from the shareholders’ preferential rights, the new issue shall be made at market terms and conditions.

 The board of directors or the CEO shall have the right to make such minor adjustments in this resolution that may be necessary in connection with the registration of the authorisation with the Swedish Companies Registration Office.

 A resolution in accordance with the board’s proposal under item 9 and 16 shall only be valid where supported by not less than two-thirds (2/3) of both the votes cast and the shares represented at the meeting.

-The nomination committee’s proposals under items 2, 10-14, and the board of directors’ proposal under items 9, 15 and 16 above will no later than 8 March 2017 be available at the company’s office, Vasagatan 11, 101 20 Stockholm and at the company’s webpage, www.pandox.se, and be sent to shareholders that so request and inform the company of their postal address.
+The nomination committee’s and the board of directors’ complete proposals will be available at the company’s office, Vasagatan 11, 101 20 Stockholm, at the company’s webpage, www.pandox.se, and be sent to shareholders that so request and inform the company of their postal address.